adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 ```
 We call `save_adapter()` and give the path to the directory where the adapter should be saved and the name of the adapter we want to save.
 Now that we have our trained adapter, we want to generate some poems and see what it learned.
-First we need to make a model with a language modeling head and load our trained adapter.
+First, we need to make a model with a language modeling head and load our trained adapter.
 Then we activate the loaded adapter.

 ```python